 As a young man, sometime prior to 1881, Charles and his parents and siblings migrated westward to Central Illinois.
 They settled in the town of Weldon near Clinton, DeWitt County.

-On the Fourth of July 1885, when Charles was 28 years of age, he married 18-year-old Harriet Dixon (or "Dickson") (1867-1902), the daughter of James and Margaret (Yates) Dixon.
+On the Fourth of July 1885, when Charles was 28 years of age, he was joined in holy matrimony with his first wife, 18-year-old Harriet Dixon (or "Dickson") (1867-1902), the daughter of James and Margaret (Yates) Dixon.
 The ceremony was performed by justice of the peace John J. McGraw at Clinton.
 At the time of marriage, Charles was a farmer.

 The Dillows had 10 children, six of whom survived into childhood, but only four into adulthood -- Blanche Myrtle Johnson Burns, Margaret E. Willis, Elsie Mae Delamere, William Oscar Dillow, Caroline Jane Houchin and Lawrence E. Dillow.
 Their four children Rosetta Dillow (1893), Charles Edgar Dillow (1895), Persie Oliver Dillow (1898) and Lucy Belle Dillow (1899) all passed away in infancy.

 In reporting on Lucy Belle's death, in a short article on April 14, 1899 headlined "Death of an Infant," the Clinton Weekly Public said she had been ill for several weeks, and that she was "laid to rest in the family graveyard" in Farmer City.

 Circa 1888 and 1889, when two of their daughters were born, the Dillows lived in Piper City, Ford County, IL.
 By 1891, when another daughter was born, they had moved to Mason City, IA.
 But the family eventually returned to DeWitt County, and when the federal census of 1900 was taken, the family lived in Clintonia Township, where Charles was listed as a "day laborer."